What to Bring to Assisted Living: Everything Your Parent Actually Needs

 Electronics and entertainment

-Bring your parent’s cell phone, tablet, and all necessary chargers.
+Bring your parent's cell phone, tablet, and all necessary chargers.
 A television, radio, and alarm clock help maintain daily routines.
 Voice-controlled devices can improve communication with family and provide easy access to services.
-Laptops or e-readers keep avid readers entertained without requiring shelf space.
+Laptops or e-readers keep readers entertained without requiring shelf space.

 Cleaning supplies and linens

-While packing essential items helps your parent feel at home, certain belongings can create safety risks or overcrowding in their new space.
-Knowing what not to bring to assisted living protects your parent and makes the transition smoother.
+Certain belongings create safety risks or overcrowding.
+Knowing what to leave behind protects your parent and makes the transition smoother.

 Oversized or unsafe furniture